27theo/achaea/priest.md

 This function takes the table as an input, and concatenates (table.concat) it into a string, joining it with a "/" character.
 Therefore, the results of both the example aliases will be the same.

-This is the combatAlias function I'll be using in examples.
-I prefer it for reasons I'll detail below.
+**This (second version) is the combatAlias function I'll be using in examples.
+I prefer it for reasons I'll detail below.**

 ### 1.4) The Artful Master Alias